-Less frequently, suppression of the practitioner's name is also granted.
-During the period 4 applications for permanent name suppression were granted.
+Less frequently, suppression of the practitioner's name is also granted, at times on an interim basis.
+There were no permanent name suppression applications granted during the period.

-Once again, I record that all of the Tribunal's work has related to the legal profession, with no matters coming forward in respect of the relatively new, and small, conveyancing profession.
+Once again, I record that all of the Tribunal's work has related to the legal profession, with no matters coming forward in respect of the relatively small conveyancing profession.